 Educational cascades are recognized as the critical issue for scale projects.
-As a strategic move, even involving volunteers and adults from the communities, a watchful approach for cascade extension and replication is required.

-The Laurillard report concludes highlighting the need for "refine and use" of the cascade model.
+Laurillard et al. (2018) highlight the need to use and refine the cascade.
 For this to succeed, sound proposals from education universities and international cooperation agencies for scientifically designed cascade operational models are required to avoid the disappointing results achieved by large projects in Latin America.
+A watchful approach should be taken and, as a strategic move, volunteers from local communities can be involved in monitoring cascade implementation.